 It’s summer, and my friend has just finished harvesting his cantaloupes.
-I purchased a large quantity of his cantaloupes because they are good for breakfast.
+I purchased a large number of his cantaloupes because they are good for breakfast.
 In addition, I purchased a large quantity because these fruits are not available during the autumn and winter seasons.
 I’m curious if I can freeze these for the duration of the cold season.

 Cantaloupes can only grow in warm weather, so their availability is limited during the winter.
 Cantaloupes make delicious treats, so storing them for the fall and winter is a good idea.

 Cantaloupes can be frozen.
 They taste best when served ice cold.
 They are well hydrated, with 90% water content, which means they can easily freeze.

 Cantaloupes that have not been watered a week before harvesting are the best to freeze.
 The natural sweetness of the cantaloupe would be enhanced as a result.
 The flesh would be firmer and more solid as well.

 To keep the sweetness of the cantaloupe, it should be frozen fresh.
 A fresh cantaloupe has a distinct webbed yellowish rind.
 Overripe fruit has a dark yellowish rind and decaying spots.

 This fruit can be frozen with or without the addition of syrup.
 Adding sugar helps to preserve the original color and sweetness.
 Without sugar, freezing may result in a less tasty flavor.

 Cantaloupe chunks should be stored in freezer bags.
-When stored properly, freezing cantaloupes can extend their shelf life from 10 to 12 months.
+When stored properly, freezing cantaloupes can extend their shelf life to six months.

 Cantaloupes are usually frozen to make them available during the cold season.
 They are easy to freeze because they are mostly made up of water.

 - Pick fresh cantaloupes.
 Fresh cantaloupes have yellowish rinds that stand out on the surface.
 Avoid picking those with decaying holes.
 Firm cantaloupes are better than the soft ones.

 - Wash thoroughly under cold water.
 This is done to limit the possible microbes that may grow in the fruit.